rasel6866/rasel6866/README.md

  </div>

  I'm S.M.
-Rasel, a student of Computer Science and Engineering at AIUB, exploring new challenges by continuously learning about Java, Python, AI, ML, Deep Learning, and Web Development
+Rasel, a student of Computer Science and Engineering at AIUB, exploring new challenges by continuously learning about Java, Python, AI, ML, Data science, Deep Learning, Human computer Intraction & Web Development and so one..
   <br/>

 <div align="center">